SCALER:Synthetic Scalable Adaptive Learning Environment for Reasoning: Experiments

 \paragraph{Synthesis Pipeline Settings.} We use CodeContests~\cite{codecontests} as the seed dataset and GLM-4.6~\cite{zeng2025glm} as the data-synthesis agent.
 For code execution, we use SandboxFusion~\cite{bytedanceseedfoundationcodeteam2025fullstackbenchevaluatingllms}.
 After filter, we obtain the subset consisting of 4973 programming problems and synthesize 2739 SCALER environments.
 Specifically, we offer environment cases in Appendix~\ref{app:environment_cases}.

 \paragraph{Training setup.} All experiments start from Qwen3~\cite{qwen3technicalreport}series, and we use Qwen3-1.7B-base and Qwen3-4B-base as the policy model.
 For the environment curation mechanism, we set $K_{slope}=10$ and $K_{zero}=K_{sat}=5$.
 The training batch size equals the environment set size: at each optimization step, one problem is sampled from each of the 64 environments according to the environment-specific difficulty controller, resulting in 64 prompts per step.
 Reinforcement learning is performed with GRPO~\cite{shao2024deepseekmath}.
 For each prompt, $n_{\text{resp}}{=}8$ responses are sampled.
 Training-time decoding uses temperature $T{=}1.0$ and ${top\_p}{=}1.0$.
 The prompt length budget is capped at 4096 tokens and the response length budget at 8192 tokens.
-Additional hyperparameters and infrastructure details are deferred to Appendix~\ref{app:train_details}.
+Additional hyperparameters and infrastructure details are deferred to Appendix~\ref{app:train_details}, and we provide computational cost in Appendix~\ref{app:computational_cost}.

 \paragraph{Evaluation protocol.} Performance is evaluated on five benchmarks: AIME24~\cite{aime2024}, AMC23~\cite{amc2023}, MATH-500~\cite{math500}, MMLU-Pro~\cite{mmlu_pro}, and BBEH~\cite{bbeh}.
 Results are reported as avg@16 for AIME24, AMC23 and MMLU-Pro, avg@1 for the remaining benchmarks.
 Unless otherwise specified, decoding uses temperature $T=0.6$ and ${top\_p}=0.95$.